What are hotel bidding sites?

 Increase occupancy rates, attract more customers

-A full room is almost always better than an empty room, and by allowing guests to name a price that they’re comfortable with, you’ll attract more.
+A full room is almost always better than an empty room, and by offering discounted opaque rates through these platforms, you’ll attract more bookings during slow periods.

 Exposure to wider audience and users